The Planted Pantry » Sides & Appetizers » Easy Vegan Spinach Artichoke Dip

 • Reheat: From fridge: 350 degrees for 10-15 minutes or until heated through.
 From Frozen: Thaw fully in the fridge, then microwave in 30-second increments until heated through.

 • Not vegan?
-Use real cheese and/or milk instead of plant-based.
+Use real cheese and/or milk instead of plant-based if you don’t need this recipe to be dairy-free.

 • Want more protein?
-Mash one can of chickpeas or cannellini beans and mix into the vegetable mixture when sauteing.
+Mash one can of chickpeas or white beans and mix into the vegetable mixture when sauteing.
+Or top with sunflower seeds for some extra protein and crunch.

 Vegan Spinach Artichoke Dip